David Warner (actor): Other work

 In 2010, writer and actor Mark Gatiss interviewed Warner about his role in The Omen (1976) for his BBC documentary series A History of Horror.
 In November 2013, David Warner posed for Rory Lewis Photographers 'Northerners' Exhibition, Warner's image was acquired by the National Portrait Gallery in London, and was the first professional portrait sitting of Warner since 1966.

-Personal life
+Personal life and death

 Warner married his first wife, Harriet Lindgren, in 1969; they divorced in 1972.
-He married his second wife, Sheilah Kent, in 1979; they had a daughter in 1982, and divorced in 2005.
-Warner's partner until his death in 2022 was Lisa Bowerman, an actress.
+He married his second wife, Sheilah Kent, in 1981; they had a daughter in 1982, and divorced in 2002.
+Warner's partner from 2006 until his death in 2022 was Lisa Bowerman, an actress.

-Death

-David Warner died of a cancer-related illness at Denville Hall, in Northwood, London, on 24 July 2022, aged 80.
+Warner died of a cancer-related illness at Denville Hall, in Northwood, London, on 24 July 2022, aged 80.